 As a result, the dynamic load factor for Cathay Pacific freighters departing Hong Kong has reached an average of 97 per cent over the first ten months; that means almost every freighter leaving our hub is full.
 This mix of high demand and high load factors have pushed up yields.
 Forwarders have been struggling to increase rates with shippers, however, as capacity constraint and booming demand have become the norm throughout the year, shippers are having to accept that paying a higher level is reflective of the current market situation.

 We are holding a positive view for 2018 and it will be another strong year for air freight.
 Hong Kong – with its cargo handling capabilities, customs regime and efficiency of the whole logistics chain – remains best placed to keep its number one status as the global hub for air cargo.

-The View from China
+The View from the Chinese mainland

 Kenneth Tsui, manager cargo, China

 One of the stand-out statistics in a year with so many of them is that one in every three kilos of air freight has touched China.
 And Southern China is one of the top contributors to the country’s air cargo growth of 17 per cent.